neat/adaptive/core

 ONE

-Unit baseline reused by clamp, ratio, and fallback calculations.
+Unit baseline reused by clamp, ratio, fallback, and normalisation calculations.

 ONE_HUNDRED